diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 > Copying an OpenGL object's data to a new object is incredibly expensive; it is also essentially impossible to do, thanks to the ability of extensions to add state that you might not statically know about.

-So the only option we are left with is to disable the copying of the `Mesh` class so that nobody runs into this problem while using it.
+So the only option that we are left with is to disable the copying of the `Mesh` class so that nobody runs into this problem while using it.
 It may seem hard to work with `Mesh` objects that cannot be copied, but remember that they can still be moved if we define a move constructor and a move assignment operator.
 With those final improvements, the `Mesh` class looks like this:

 {% highlight cpp %}
 class Mesh